zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * A256CBC+HS512: [AES][aes]_256_CBC_HMAC_SHA_512 authenticated encryption using a 512 bit key
 * A128GCM: [Advanced Encryption Standard (AES)][aes] in [Galois/Counter Mode (GCM)][gcm] ([NIST.800-38D][nist-SP800-38D]) using a 128 bit key
 * A256GCM: [Advanced Encryption Standard (AES)][aes] in [Galois/Counter Mode (GCM)][gcm] ([NIST.800-38D][nist-SP800-38D]) using a 256 bit key

+To enable the desired encryption encoding value from the list above activate the according tag `request-object-encryption-enc`:

 ```
 <request-object-encryption-enc-values-supported>